JediSchools/Temple/README.md

 # Temple
 A public repository for all future Jedis to congregate around

-Welcome all, may the force be with you
+Welcome all, may the force be with you.